rachel-learns/guess-the-number/README.md

 # Guess The Number

-Here is a mini-game where we have to guess a number between 0 and 100.
+Here is a mini-game where we have to guess a number randomly chosen by the computer.